segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/migrating.md

 ---
 title: Migrating mobile analytics from Google Analytics to Firebase
 strat: google
 hidden: true
 ---

-Using Segment's Google Analytics mobile SDKs you could previously measure and optimize user engagement with your mobile-apps.
-On [October 31st 2019, Google sunset the Google Analytics mobile-apps reporting](https://support.google.com/firebase/answer/9167112?hl=en) using the Google Analytics Services SDKs for Android and iOS.
+Previously, you could use Segment's Google Analytics mobile SDKs to measure and optimize user engagement with your mobile-apps.
+On [October 31st 2019, Google sunset the Google Analytics mobile-apps reporting](https://support.google.com/firebase/answer/9167112?hl=en) using the Google Analytics Services SDKs for both Android and iOS.
 This means all data collection and processing stopped for properties that received data from the Google Analytics Service SDK for mobile apps.
-Google deprecated Google Analytics in favor of Firebase SDKs.
+Google deprecated Google Analytics in favor of its new [Firebase SDKs](/docs/connections/destinations/catalog/firebase/).

 The following tutorial explains how to migrate your mobile analytics from Google Analytics to Firebase.